 18. Promote your post on Twitter more than once a day.
 Because of time zones and the rapidity of your readers’ feed turnover – it could easily be missed the first time!

-19. Apply to be a part of a blogger network like one of these.
+19. Apply to be a part of a blogger network.

 20. Research potential blog contributor positions or guest posting opportunities on blogs that have a similar focus as yours.
 Pitch your blog as a leader in the community and submit links that show off your individual personal style.